OnHoliday/IP_NOVA_Project/README.md

 Model selection: 400 -> explain k fold crossvalidation + model graph Selected model Tuning: 100 explain what grid search does
 Conclusion: 300

+TO DO 12/11
+-put some coments to explain what is happening in visualizatino section ( a lot of graph dont have comments and how to execute them in what order)
+-make corssvalidation for every model happend